Jens00001/DynamicVision/README.md

 ### How to use the program
 An example is used to show how to use the app.
 A double mass oscillator is set up as an example.
-* After executing the GUI.py file, the main menu will open
+* After executing the GUI.py file, the main menu will open.
 ![MainMenu](/Pictures/MainMenu.png)
 * Click **_Create Model_** and then **_Create Element_**.
 ![CreateElement](/Pictures/CreateElement.png)